wely/DevCamp/HOL/dotnet/07-bot/README.md

 ## Objectives
 In this hands-on lab, you will learn how to:
-* Set up the developing environment to support the creation of bot applications
+* Set up the developing environment to support the creation of bot applications.
 * Create your own bot from scratch.
 * Create your own bot using Azure Bot Service.
 * Hosting your bot in Azure.